-One sided jaw pain can be a different animal altogether.
-Although there’s no cause for alarm yet, sometimes jaw pain on one side can be a sign of serious problems--in rare cases it can be a sign of a heart attack.
+One-sided jaw pain can be a different animal altogether.
+Although there’s no cause for alarm yet, sometimes jaw pain on one side can be a sign of serious problems--in rare cases, it can be a sign of a heart attack.
 More likely, however, it’s a sign of cavities or an abscessed tooth.

-The most common causes are:
+The most common causes of jaw pain are:

-Rare causes include:
+Rare causes of jaw pain include:

 TMJ & Sleep Therapy Centre of Raleigh-Durham